aldolipani/RemoteJupiterNotebook/README.md

-# RemoteJupiterNotebook
+# RemoteJupyterNotebook
-This is a script that will allow you to start and work with a remote Jupiter notebook with ease.
+This is a script that will allow you to start and work with a remote Jupyter notebook with ease.